the-rebooted-coder/Take-Notes/README.md

 ## :link: How to contribute

-- Fork the repository
+- Fork
-- Clone your repository
+- Clone
 - Create a branch with your feature
-- Commit your changes
+- Commit
 - 'Push' your branch
 - Go to Pull Requests of the original project and create a pull request with your commit